torvalds/linux/Documentation/crypto/descore-readme.rst

 	- anything more than 12 bits (bad for RISC and CISC)
 	- greater than 127 in value (can't use movq or byte immediate on CISC)
-	- 9-127 (may not be able to use CISC shift immediate or add/sub quick),
+	- 9-127 (may analt be able to use CISC shift immediate or add/sub quick),
 	- 1-8 were never registered, being the cheapest constants.

 b) the compiler may be too stupid to realize table and table+256 should